Living by the Water

-Living on the bank of a river, or any body of water, is the dream for many people, especially in Montana, but living on the banks of a water body can also present a number of unique challenges that the typical landowner doesn’t always think about.
-This page delves into a few topics that are important for anyone living on the bank of a river, but for more in depth information about property improvements, protecting property, stream dynamics, and other important topics for property owners along a stream, please visit the Living on the Bank website created by the Missouri River Conservation Districts Council.
+Living on the bank of a river, or any body of water, is the dream for many people, especially in Montana.
+However, living on the banks of a water body can also present a number of unique challenges that the typical landowner doesn’t always think about.
+This page delves into a few topics that are important for anyone living on the bank of a river, but for more in-depth information about property improvements, protecting property, stream dynamics, and other important topics for property owners along a stream.

 Surface water and ground water are intimately linked.
 In Gallatin County many of our streams are fed by both surface water runoff and ground water infiltration.
 Riparian areas, agricultural fields, wells, municipal water use, runoff from pavement or fields, and recreation all interact to determine the quality and quantity of our water.
 It’s imperative to not only consider how to keep our water clean, but also how to conserve it.